KuryKat/Export-Minecraft-Animation/script/README.md

 ### How it Works

-EMA (Easy Minecraft Animation) automates the process of exporting your Aseprite animation in a format that Minecraft can understand.
+EMA automates the process of exporting your Aseprite animation in a format that Minecraft can understand.
 It also creates the necessary metadata file, the `.mcmeta` file, which ensures that Minecraft plays each frame for the same duration as specified in your Aseprite animation.

 ### Step-by-Step Usage